facebook/memlab/website/docs/getting-started.md

 # Getting Started
 In this section, you will learn how to use memlab to detect a memory leak.
-Please make sure you have completed a [installation](./installation.md) step in your local machine.
-We start with defining the scenario file where we specify how memlab should interact with our page.
+Please make sure you have completed the [installation](./installation.md) step on your local machine.
+We'll start with defining the scenario file where we specify how memlab should interact with our page.

 ## Write a Test Scenario
-A scenario file is a `js` file that exports functions to provide details about how to navigate to and interact with your page.
-Now let's copy the following example and save it as `~/memlab/scenraio.js` file somewhere we can find later.
+A scenario file is a `js` file that exports functions providing details about how to navigate to and interact with your page.
+Now let's copy the following example and save it as `~/memlab/scenario.js` somewhere we can find later.

 ```javascript
 // initial page load's url